quarkiverse/quarkiverse/docs/NewProject.md

 2. Create a `quarkus-<PROJECT>` team and invite the maintainers.
 Add to the project with **Write** permissions
 3. Create an issue in the repository to trigger the all-contributors bot and automatically update the README.md by commenting on the issue (eg. https://github.com/quarkiverse/quarkus-freemarker/issues/9)
 4. Enable in the [Quarkus Ecosystem-CI](https://github.com/quarkusio/quarkus-ecosystem-ci)
+5. Announce on quarkus-dev mailing list with repo location, maintainer and a description/context.